Childhood Studies, MA / PGDip / PGCert

 Course Overview

-This master’s level programme fosters reflective practice and research skills, preparing you for roles in children services, including education, social care and policy.
+Through a blend of theory, policy, and practice, you will examine; child health and development, play, children’s rights, and the social, cultural, political and education contexts that shape childhood.
+The programme fosters reflective practice and research skills, preparing graduates for roles in children services including education, social care and policy.
 With flexible learning options and a strong research foundation, it supports both professional development and academic progression.

 Why Childhood Studies at Swansea?